SimonGenin/hadron-docs/src/events.md

 eventManager.registerEvents(listeners);
 ```

-* `listeners` - an array of objects which have to follow convention showed below:
+* `listeners` - an array of objects which have to follow the convention shown below:

 ```javascript
 {